ntjess/typst-drafting/drafting.typ

     }

     // Overwrite the properties for left / right margins
-    // This way we only need to calculate this once. if page.margin != auto and "inside" in page.margin.keys() {
+    // This way we only need to calculate this once if page.margin != auto and "inside" in page.margin.keys() {
       if calc.odd(pos.page) == (properties.page-binding-left) {
         properties.at("margin-left") = properties.margin-inside